Hawaii Five-O (1968 TV series): Overview

 By the 12th and final season, series regular James MacArthur had left the show (in 1996, he admitted that he had become tired of the role and wanted to do other things), as had Kam Fong.
 Unlike other characters before him, Fong's character, Chin Ho Kelly, at Fong's request, was killed off, murdered while working undercover to expose a protection ring in Chinatown in the last episode of season 10.
 New characters Jim 'Kimo' Carew (William Smith), Lori Wilson (Sharon Farrell), and Truck (Moe Keale) were introduced in season 12 alongside returning regular character Duke Lukela.

 Most episodes of Hawaii Five-O ended with the arrest of criminals and McGarrett snapping, "Book 'em."
 The offense occasionally was added after this phrase, for example, "Book 'em, murder one."
 In many episodes, this was directed to Danny "Danno" Williams and became McGarrett's catchphrase: "Book 'em, Danno."
 This catchphrase also expanded to sports in the mid-1970s with former Pittsburgh Penguins announcer Mike Lange, who would utter the line for some Penguins goals.

 McGarrett's tousled yet immaculate hairstyle, as well as his proclivity for wearing a dark suit and tie on all possible occasions (uncommon in the islands), rapidly entered popular culture.
-While the other members of Five-O "dressed mainland" much of the time, they also often wore local styles, such as the ubiquitous Aloha shirt.
+While the other members of Five-O "dressed mainland" much of the time, they also often wore local styles, such as the ubiquitous aloha shirt.

 In many episodes (including the pilot), McGarrett is drawn into the world of international espionage and national intelligence.
 McGarrett's nemesis is a rogue intelligence officer of the People's Republic of China named Wo Fat.
 The communist rogue agent was played by veteran actor Khigh Dhiegh.
 In the show's final episode in 1980, titled "Woe to Wo Fat", McGarrett finally sees his foe go to jail.

-Unlike the reboot the show's action and straightforward storytelling left little time for personal stories involving wives or girlfriends, though a two-part story in the first season dealt with the loss of McGarrett's sister's baby.
+Unlike the reboot, the show's action and straightforward storytelling left little time for personal stories involving wives or girlfriends, though a two-part story in the first season dealt with the loss of McGarrett's sister's baby.
 Occasionally, a show would flash back to McGarrett's younger years or to a romantic figure.

 In the episode "Number One with a Bullet, Part 2", McGarrett tells a criminal, "It was a bastard like you who killed my father."
 His 42-year-old father had been run down and killed by someone who had just held up a supermarket.
 Because Steve McGarrett is also a commander in the Naval Reserve, he sometimes uses their resources to help investigate and solve crimes.
-Hence the closing credits of some episodes mentioned the Naval Reserve.
+The United States Navy as well as the U.S. Coast Guard provided some locations and resources for filming, hence the closing credits of some episodes acknowledge the assistance of the United States Navy.
 A 1975 episode involving Danno's aunt, played by MacArthur's mother Helen Hayes, provided a bit of Williams' back story.